Umbrason/DynamicInteractableShader/README.md

 ![normalizedDistance](https://user-images.githubusercontent.com/45980080/114248711-a5c28700-9998-11eb-8e93-5d93bc017e67.PNG)

-### Calculate the direction towards the nearest InteractionAgent
+### Calculate the direction away from the nearest InteractionAgent
-You can compute the normalized direction towards the nearest 'InteractorAgent'\
+You can also compute the normalized direction away from the nearest 'InteractorAgent' like below.\
 ![NormalizedDirection](https://user-images.githubusercontent.com/45980080/114248707-a529f080-9998-11eb-877c-94a91f081dc1.PNG)

 ### Use the influence and direction to displace geometry
-Using this influence and direction its possible to move geometry away from the nearest 'InteractionAgent' by multiplying the direction vector with the influence and adding this to the position of each vertex.
+Using this influence and direction its possible to move geometry away from the nearest 'InteractionAgent' by multiplying the direction vector with the influence and adding this to the position of each vertex.\
 ![VertexDisplacement](https://user-images.githubusercontent.com/45980080/114249975-744bba80-999c-11eb-82a1-8e6e17696aaa.PNG)

 # Example: Interactive Grass Shader